a-leenwu/a-leenwu.github.io/_pages/about.md

 Hello!
 Lovely to meet you. 🙂

 I am a third-year Data Science and Economics major at the University of California, Berkeley.
+This summer, I am a Forensic Analytics Intern within Deloitte's Risk and Financial Advisory practice in New York City.

 At Berkeley, I am a behavioural economics researcher in the [Moore Accuracy Lab](https://learnmoore.org/) under Professor Don Moore, where I study whether overconfidence in upward economic mobility undermines support for redistribution.
-Additionally, I am an Equity in Energy and Environmental Economics Research Fellow in the [UC Berkeley Opportunity Lab and Energy Institute at Haas](https://www.olab.berkeley.edu/energyinstitute-sloan), where I am using machine learning and Bayesian modelling to determine optimal locations for future air pollution monitors with a goal of minimizing public health impacts from pollution.
+Previously, I was an Equity in Energy and Environmental Economics Research Fellow in the [UC Berkeley Opportunity Lab and Energy Institute at Haas](https://www.olab.berkeley.edu/energyinstitute-sloan), where I used machine learning and Bayesian modelling to determine optimal locations for future air pollution monitors with a goal of minimizing public health impacts from pollution.
 To learn more about my research, visit the [research](https://a-leenwu.github.io/research/) tab.

-Beyond research, I am a teaching assistant for Data 8, UC Berkeley's foundational data science course.
-Previously, I was a course tutor for Statistics 20, an equivalent introductory statistics and probability class that teaches R instead of Python.
-Read more about my teaching [here](https://a-leenwu.github.io/teaching/).
+Beyond research, I have a passion for teaching and mentorship.
+I am a Lead Undergraduate Student Instructor (uGSI) for Data 8, UC Berkeley's foundational data science course.
+Having worked my way up from Tutor to uGSI, Fall 2024 will be my third semester teaching Data 8.
+Previously, I was a course tutor for Statistics 20, an equivalent introductory statistics and probability class.
+Read more about my teaching journey [here](https://a-leenwu.github.io/teaching/).

 Coming from a social sciences and humanities background, I also love to write and was a News Reporter for The Daily Californian.
 You can read my news articles [here](https://web.archive.org/web/20230601083241/https://dailycal.org/author/aileenwu).